jet/dotnet-templates/README.md

 2. Encapsulating all bindings to Configuration or Secret stores (Vaults) in order that this does not have to be complected with the argument parsing or defaulting in `module Args`

 - DO (sparingly) rely on inputs from the command line to drive the lookup process
-- DONT log values (`mpdule Args`’s `Arguments` wrappers should do that as applicable as part of the wireup process)
+- DONT log values (`module Args`’s `Arguments` wrappers should do that as applicable as part of the wireup process)
 - DONT perform redundant work to load values if they’ve already been supplied via Environment Variables

 ### `module Args`